Post

 echo "PasswordAuthentication yes" >> /etc/ssh/sshd_config

-Create a non-root user named ‘remote’ to use for SSH access.
+Create a non-root user named ‘remote’ for SSH access.

 1